chudyPB/chudypb.github.io/index.md

 * Remote Code Execution through serialization (CVE-2022-47504, CVE-2023-1139 and CVE-2023-1145).

-* .NET deserialization/serialization research and commits to ysoserial.net (5 new gadgets in main line + 3 plugins).
+* .NET deserialization/serialization research and commits to ysoserial.net (new gadgets and plugins).

+* Pre-auth RCE chains on enterprise CMS solutions: Sitecore Experience and Kentico Xperience.

 * Entire SolarWinds Orion Platform (and its modules) research and deserialization issues in SolarWinds.